david-m-murray-1/Arduino-Due-Guitar-Pedal/README.md

 ARDUINO DUE 24-bit resolution guitar pedal.
 I2S comm. with Cirrus CS4271 audio codec.
 96 kHz sampling rate.
-Linearly normalized across all samples.
-Dynamically scaled, logarithmic output (dB).
+RMS normalization across all samples at the output Dynamically scaled (dynamic range compression), logarithmic output (dB).
 Circularly buffered.

+may apply normalization to the input instead of the output.
+Or at both places.
+I.e.: Linearly scale, then RMS scaling at the end.

+Dynamic Range Compression:
+  Reduces the volume of loud sounds or amplifies quiet sounds thus reducing or compressing an audio signal's dynamic range.

 Sine table for flanger.

 TODO: test analog output buffers. cannot use negative voltage rails with arduino.